- Mail Order Brides Regions

 If you prefer your marriage to take place in the US, the whole process is a little more time-consuming.
 It makes some sense because of the US immigration policy, but we won't waste your time talking about it here.

 The officer will decide your case, that's how it works for the international marriages in the US, and you will have to do your best to show this as a bona fide relationship.
 You'll have to write a petition for her to enter the country on a K1 visa (it's often called a fiancée visa), and the biggest problem here is that the rates of marriage/visa fraud are quite high — that is why everything must look perfect.
 If you haven't ever met your bride, it just won't work out — just think about how it looks for the government.
-A lady from Russia meets an American on one of the dating sites, they probably have a large age difference, she probably doesn't know English, which means there are both language and cultural barriers, etc. It looks like a scam, and you'll have to spend some time proving that it isn't.
+A lady from Russia meets an American on one of the mail order bride sites, they probably have a large age difference, she probably doesn't know English, which means there are both language and cultural barriers, etc. It looks like a scam, and you'll have to spend some time proving that it isn't.

 So, at first, think about meeting your fiancée in person, and when we say “in person”, we mean meeting her within 2 years of the application.